orbcode/orbuculum/README.md

  `-n`: Enforce sync requirement for ITM (i.e. ITM needsd to issue syncs)

  `-s [server]:[port]`: to connect to.
 Defaults to localhost:3443 to connect to the orbuculum daemon.
-Use localhost:2332 to connect to an existing Segger J-Link..
+Use localhost:2332 to connect to a Segger J-Link, or whatever other combination applies to your source.

  `-t`: Use TPIU decoder.
 This will not sync if TPIU is not configured, so you won't see
      packets in that case.